xjdrew/levent/README.md

 build
 ------
-need cmake 2.8 or newer.
+Need cmake 2.8 or newer.

+Modify cmake.config properly and then run:
 ```
 cmake .
 make